 Model Parameter Setup

-To facilitate model setup and calibration, EE provides a robust GUI for setting key EFDC+ parameters.
-A wealth of error checking functions and on-screen tooltips help you set appropriate values for your simulation without having to constantly refer to the user’s guide.
+EE’s robust GUI for setting key EFDC+ parameters makes model setup and calibration easier than ever.
+A wealth of error-checking functions and on-screen tool tips help you set appropriate values for your simulation without having to constantly refer to the user’s guide.

-EE provides default turbulence options for turbulent diffusion and vertical eddy viscosity with common settings and values from EE’s template that allow you to quickly get your model running.
+EE’s template with common settings and values provides default turbulence options for turbulent diffusion and vertical eddy viscosity, so you can get your model running quickly.

-Two approaches are available for handling the scour/deposition processes when conducting sediment transport modeling; the EFDC+ original sediment transport approach and the approach that uses SEDFlume data (i.e. SEDZLJ) to define erosion rates.
-Both approaches allow for cohesive and non-cohesive transport, with and without bedload.
-Hydrodynamic feedback of bed scour/deposition processes can optionally be used for morphologic analyses.
-EE has tools to assist the user in parameter setup including bed process calculators, guides and tooltips.
+For sediment transport modeling, EE provides two approaches to simulate erosion rates for the scour/deposition processes: the EFDC+ original sediment transport approach and the SEDFlume data (i.e., SEDZLJ) approach.
+Both allow for cohesive and non-cohesive transport, with and without bedload.
+You have the option to use hydrodynamic feedback of bed scour/deposition processes for morphologic analyses.
+EE’s tools help you set up parameters, with bed process calculators, guides, and tool tips.

 Wind & Wave

-If developing a water quality model, EE allows the user to optionally turn on a full sediment diagenesis and/or submerged aquatic vegetation (SAV).
+EE offers the option to turn on full sediment diagenesis and/or submerged aquatic vegetation (SAV), when developing a water quality model.
 The SAV sub-model in EFDC+ is referred to as the Rooted Plant and Epiphyte Model (RPEM).

 A full EFDC+ water quality model requires the user to set hundreds of kinetic values and options.
 When creating a new model, EE makes this process quick and easy by automatically assigning default values.
 Once initialized, you can easily adjust these values as necessary during the calibration process.